abse4411/projz_renpy_translation/README.md

     |  No running processes found                                                 |
     +-----------------------------------------------------------------------------+
     ```
    It is shown that the CUDA version is 11.7.
-If you have run the command `pip install -r requirements.txt` before, you can skip the following step and goto Get started part.
-That version is what we use in `requirements.txt`.
+If you have run the command `pip install -r requirements_full.txt` before, you can skip the following step and goto Get started part.
+That version is what we use in `requirements_full.txt`.
 2. Next, uninstall some libraries:
     ```bash
     pip uninstall torch torchaudio torchvision transformers